E-commerce

 Why this distinction matters

 If you confuse overall conversion and checkout conversion, you risk fixing the wrong problem.
-A weak product page, poorly qualified traffic, or an unclear offer cannot be fixed only in the funnel.
-Conversely, a buyer who is already convinced can get lost at payment time for purely operational reasons.
+A weak product page, poorly qualified traffic, or an unclear offer are not fixed only within the funnel.
+Conversely, a buyer who is already convinced can still be lost at the payment stage for purely operational reasons.

 Shared definition

-Marketing, product, operations, and finance must talk about the same ratio.
+Marketing, product, operations, and finance should all talk about the same ratio.
 This is especially important if you compare multiple countries, multiple devices, or multiple acquisition sources.
-To clarify vocabulary more broadly, our guide on e-commerce conversion rate definitions lays out the useful foundations.
+To clarify the vocabulary more broadly, our guide on the definitions of e-commerce conversion rates lays out the useful foundations.

 Why do users abandon at checkout?

 Checkout abandonment is not always a sign of lack of interest in the product.
-Very often, it comes from late-stage friction that breaks an already formed intent.
-Research from the Baymard Institute has been reminding us for several years that the main causes remain remarkably stable: additional costs discovered too late, mandatory account creation, lack of trust in payment, slow delivery times, technical errors, or declined payment.
+Very often, it comes from late friction that breaks an already formed intention.
+Research from the Baymard Institute has reminded us for several years that the main causes remain remarkably stable: extra costs discovered too late, the obligation to create an account, lack of trust in payment, delays that are too slow, technical errors, or payment declined.

-Their compilation of statistics also places the average cart abandonment rate at around 70% across all tracked studies.
-This figure varies by sector and market, but it says one useful thing: losing buyers at the payment stage is nothing unusual.
-What matters is knowing why you are losing them, and whether that loss can be reduced.
+Their compilation of statistics also places average cart abandonment at around 70 % across all the studies tracked.
+This figure varies by sector and market, but it tells us one useful thing: losing buyers at the point of payment is nothing exceptional.
+What matters is knowing why you lose them, and whether that loss can be reduced.

 • Unexpected fees: shipping, taxes, duties, or surcharges discovered too late.

-• Mandatory account: the user wants to buy, not commit to a long-term relationship before the first order.
+• Mandatory account: the user wants to buy, not commit to a long relationship before the first order.

-• Poorly adapted payment methods: the expected method is unavailable, or the hierarchy of options is confusing.
+• Poorly suited payments: the expected method is not available, or the hierarchy of options is confusing.

-• Cumbersome forms: too many fields, unclear errors, unnecessary re-entry.
+• Painful forms: too many fields, unclear errors, unnecessary re-entry.

-• Lack of trust: hard-to-read summary, no support, unclear return policy.
+• Lack of trust: unreadable summary, no support, unclear return policy.

 You also have to accept that some abandonments started before payment.
-If the cart reached this point with unresolved doubt about the product, delivery time, or return policy, the funnel simply becomes the place where that doubt turns into exit.
+If the cart reached that point with an unresolved doubt about the product, the delivery time, or the return policy, the funnel simply becomes the place where that doubt turns into exit.

 Before fixing a checkout, make sure your data is readable and comparable.
-Too many teams change one step of the funnel when their issue actually comes from poor analytics setup or an overly coarse reading of reports.
-The first question is not “what should we test?”, but “where exactly is the funnel breaking?”
+Too many teams change a step in the funnel when their problem actually comes from poor analytics setup or an overly coarse reading of the reports.
+The first question is not « what should be tested? », but « where exactly is the funnel breaking down? »

-• Define a primary conversion: order / checkout start, for example.
+• Define a primary conversion: order / start of checkout, for example.

 • Segment: mobile, desktop, country, new customer, returning customer, paid traffic, organic traffic.